Elevate your CV by highlighting your successes.

 If you track your achievements on a regular basis, your future self will thank you.
 You never know what opportunity could be around the corner, so rather than throwing together a last-minute list (which will almost certainly miss key points and cause stress), it's better to maintain an ongoing record.
-That way, you'll be prepared should you want to apply for a promotion, find a new role or negotiate your salary at a performance review.
+That way, you'll be prepared to apply and avoid the small things that could stop you from getting a promotion, and instead be able to find a new role or negotiate your salary at a performance review.

 Tracking your achievements need not be difficult – in fact, it can be as simple as recording your details in a work diary.
 The more creative or technically proficient among you may prefer to build an online portfolio.

 We also recommend keeping a record on a master copy of your CV.
 It doesn't need to be perfect or pretty, as long as the key information is on there – including dates.
 Then, when you're ready to take your next step, you'll simply need to copy the relevant details onto your tailored CV.
 LinkedIn serves equally well, with the advantage of having your successes immediately visible to your network.
 You may even find that your newly updated profile leads to job offers before you've even started applying!

 Where should you list awards and achievements on your CV?

 There are two main ways of listing awards and achievements on your CV.
 Firstly, you could create one specific achievements section, right under your profile.
 This works well for those who are looking for their first job, who have no awards or who are struggling to identify many work-related achievements.

 The alternative is to create a Key Achievements section for every role.
 This has the advantage of showing a strong record of success throughout your professional life and is the recommended route for anyone established in their career.
 If you only have one or two awards, count them as achievements and list them alongside your other successes in the relevant role.